AzulGarza/covidmx/README.md

 ## Direncción General de Epidemiología

 The mexican *Dirección General de Epidemiología* [has released open data](https://www.gob.mx/salud/documentos/datos-abiertos-152127) about COVID-19 in México.
-This source contains information at individual level such as gender, municipality and health status (smoker, obesity, etc).
+This source contains information at the individual level such as gender, municipality and health status (smoker, obesity, etc).
 The package `covidmx` now can handle this source as default.
-Some variables are encoded with integers and the source also includes a data dictionary with all relevant information.
+Some variables are encoded as integers and the source also includes a data dictionary with all relevant information.
 When you pass `clean=True` (default option) returns the decoded data.
 You can also have access to the catalogue using `return_catalogo=True` and to the description of each one of the variables with `return_descripcion=True`.
 When you use some of this parameters, the API returns a tuple.

 ```python
 from covidmx import CovidMX